ken-santos/odin-journey/README.md

     * Explain the problem that this commit is solving.
 Focus on why you are making this change as opposed to how (the code explains that).

-# Terminologies s an fmm directory where I practice
-    concepts that I've learned, it helps me remember concepts much longer and also be creative.